argonne-lcf/ALCFBeginnersGuide/polaris/04_jupyterNotebooks.md

 # Jupyter at ALCF

+### Users are assumed to know:
+* basic Jupyter Notebook usage
+* basic batch scheduler usage on a cluster/supercomputer
+### Learning Goals:
+* Login to ALCF Jupyter no Polaris
+* Submit a job via the Jupyter interface
+* Adding a Conda environment to your Jupyter kernel list

 JupyterHub is an open-source application to allow multiple users to launch Jupyter Notebooks from a central location.